adobe-apiplatform/umapi-documentation/docs/en/api/ActionsCmds.md

 }
 ```

 * __deleteAccount:__ _boolean_; If true then if the account is owned by the organization, the account is also deleted.
+Please see section below for full details on impact.
 Note that [Adobe IDs](glossary.md#adobeId) are never deleted because they are owned by the user, not the organization.
 The default value is false.

 Corresponding Admin Console actions:
 * `"deleteAccount": false` = removing the user from the __Users__ menu
-* `"deleteAccount": true` = removing the user from the __Directory users__ menu; implies loss of account metadata and associated cloud assets
+* `"deleteAccount": true` = removing the user from the __Users__ menu AND the __Directory users__ menu.
+Removing users from a directory will permanently delete them and their assets.
+Use this feature with caution as the user and the assets cannot be recovered afterwards.
+Full information on removing users from a directory can be found [here](https://helpx.adobe.com/enterprise/using/manage-directory-users.html).

 Sample JSON body for email based login: